-The values are organized along two-dimensional schemes to “summarize the oppositions between competing values”.
-The first dimension is called Conservation versus Openness to Change.
-It relates to the conflict between the motivation to preserve the status quo and the certainty that conformity to norms provides (high Conservation), on one hand, and the motivation to follow one’s own intellectual and emotional interests (low Conservation) on the other hand.
-The second dimension is called Self-Transcendence versus Self-Enhancement and it relates to the conflict between concern for the welfare of other people (high Self-Transcendence) and concern for individual outcomes and personal interests (low Self-Transcendence).
+The values are organized in two-dimensional schema to “summarize the oppositions between competing values.”
+The first dimension is Conservation versus Openness to Change.
+This relates to the conflict between the motivation to preserve the status quo and the certainty that conformity to norms provides (high Conservation), on one hand, and the motivation to follow one’s own intellectual and emotional interests (low Conservation) on the other hand.
+The second dimension is Self-Transcendence versus Self-Enhancement, which relates to the conflict between concern for the welfare of other people (high Self-Transcendence) and concern for individual outcomes and personal interests (low Self-Transcendence).
 Hedonism is related to both higher order value dimensions as indicated by the dashed line around Hedonism.

 4.2.3 Different value systems

-When comparing values in different areas around the world, it is found that Islamic societies of the Middle East have the strongest emphasis on traditional and survival values is found while the strongest emphasis on secular-rational and self-expression values is found in the Protestant societies of Northern Europe.
-Islamic societies are strongly religious and highly conservative on issues of sexuality and gender equality, sexual liberalization, while most western countries are almost always more secular (Inglehart & Baker, 2000; Norris & Inglehart, 2012).
+When comparing values in different areas around the world, Islamic societies of the Middle East are found to place the most emphasis on traditional and survival values, while in the Protestant societies of Northern Europe, the most emphasis is placed on secular-rational and self-expression values.
+Islamic societies are strongly religious and highly conservative on issues of sexuality, gender equality, and sexual liberalization, while most western countries are almost always more secular (Inglehart & Baker, 2000; Norris & Inglehart, 2012).

-Dwelling into the cultural encounter between Europeans and Muslim immigrants and their disposition as minority and majority members reveals interesting patterns.
+Delving into cultural encounters between Europeans and Muslim immigrants and their disposition as minority and majority members reveals interesting patterns.
 Studies show that Muslim immigrants living in western societies fall roughly halfway between the dominant values prevailing within their countries of destination and origin.
 They are in the process of adapting to western cultures, while reflecting the values learned in their countries of origin (ibid).
-Living within an Islamic or western society has a far stronger effect on values than individual-level religious identities, or indeed the effects of an individual's education, age, gender and income.
+Living within an Islamic or western society has a far stronger effect on values than individual-level religious identities, or indeed the effects of an individual's education, age, gender, and income.

-Others (Pettersson, 2007) differentiate between values that acquired by primary socialization process (religious and family oriented) and values that acquired by secondary socialization process (work, socioeconomic moral matters, prodemocratic and civic orientations).
-Accordingly, while family and religious values of Muslim immigrants are roughly affected by the immigration processes, secondary socialization values were adapted to the cultural patterns that dominate in their new western European environments.
+Other studies (Pettersson, 2007) differentiate between values acquired through the primary socialization process (religious and family oriented) and values acquired through the secondary socialization process (work, socioeconomic moral matters, prodemocratic and civic orientations).
+Accordingly, while the family and religious values of Muslim immigrants are roughly affected by the immigration process, secondary socialization values were adapted to the cultural patterns that dominate in their new western European environments.

-It is clear that one cannot ignore the self-selection process, as immigrants are more open to western cultures a-priori, as well have better skills which can enable mobility (Norris & Inglehart, 2012).
-However, cultural adaptation is a reciprocal process, especially for the second and third generations of migrant families.
+It is clear that we must take self-selection into account, as immigrants are a priori more open to western cultures, and they have better skills that can enable mobility (Norris & Inglehart, 2012).
+However, it is also true that cultural adaptation is a reciprocal process, especially for the second and third generations of migrant families.

-4.2.4 Research on values of Arabs and Jews in Israel
+4.2.4 Research on the Values of Arabs and Jews in Israel

-In an international comparison based on the European social survey data, it was found (Schwartz, 2006) that Jews and Arabs identify differently with various values and are oriented to different cultural profiles.
-Israeli Jewish culture is closer to English speaking countries that cherish ‘affective autonomy’ (self-pleasure) and ‘mastery’ (pursuing your individual goals) and “encourages an assertive, pragmatic, entrepreneurial, and even exploitative orientation to the social and natural environment” (Schwartz, 2006, pp. 158).
-Israeli Arabs on the other hand were closer to middle eastern cultural profile, which emphasized “embeddedness” – strong family and community ties and relations, protecting group solidarity and tradition, on the expense of individualistic needs (Schwartz, 2012).
-Another comparative study examined minority group values in Israel and Germany, and found that Arab teenagers’ gave more significance to values emphasizing tradition on the one hand and self enhancement on the other (Daniel, E., Benish-Weisman, M., Boehnke, K., & Knafo, 2014).
+In an international comparison based on data from the European social survey, it was found (Schwartz, 2006) that Jews and Arabs identify differently with various values and are oriented to different cultural profiles.
+Israeli-Jewish culture is closer to that of the English-speaking countries, which cherish ‘affective autonomy’ (self-pleasure) and ‘mastery’ (pursuing your individual goals) and encourage “an assertive, pragmatic, entrepreneurial, and even exploitative orientation to the social and natural environment” (Schwartz, 2006, pp. 158).
+The values of Israeli Arabs, on the other hand, were found to be closer to the Middle Eastern cultural profile, which emphasizes “embeddedness”—strong family and community ties and relations and protection of group solidarity and tradition at the expense of individual needs (Schwartz, 2012).
+Another comparative study that examined minority group values in Israel and Germany found that Arab teenagers accord more significance to values emphasizing tradition on the one hand and self enhancement on the other (Daniel, Benish-Weisman, Boehnke, & Knafo, 2014).